henkjannl/DesigningHousingsInFreeCAD/09-hinge/Readme.md

 # 9 Creating a complex hinge

-The next project is a housing with a hinge.
+The next project regards a housing with a hinge.
 It can for instance be used for pencils or glasses.
 There is a magnet in each shell to lock the housing.
 An advantage of 3D printing is that we can pause printing at a designated layer to insert the magnets manually.
 When completed, the magnets are fully enveloped by the printed part.

 This is the front view of the case when it is closed: